edgedb/easy-edgedb/README.md

 And to match anything, you can use the wildcard character: `.`

-## One more note on index on
+## One more note on `index on`

-By the way, `index on` can also be used on expressions that you make.
+By the way, `index on` can also be used on expressions that you make yourself.
 This is especially useful now that we know all of these string functions.
 For example, if we always need to query a `City`'s name along with its population, we could index in this way:

 ```
 type City extending Place {